enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

 * no system.exit allowed - calling this will trigger a security exeption.
 * ...
 This list will be updated when limits are discovered.
 For now this is it!

+.. versionchanged:: 1.2.1
+    JQM used to use a thread pool for running its job instances before version 1.2.1.
+This had the consequence of making thread local variables very dangerous to use.
+It does not any more - the performance gain was far too low to justify the impact.

 Staying reasonable
 ***********************